 Do I need a licence to fly a glider?

 Through exemption from European Law, there is currently no requirement in the UK to hold a glider pilot licence.
 The BGA certifies pilots under the long standing and very successful BGA Gliding Certificate and Endorsements.

 Pilots need to comply with the licensing requirements in the country in which they are flying.
 All European countries recognise the EASA LAPL(S) and SPL.
 Countries outside Europe will recognise an SPL.
 Note that the USA has verification requirements.
 And note that because the LAPL medical is not ICAO compliant, many non-European countries will not necessarily recognise a LAPL(S).
 Some countries, eg South Africa, recognise BGA pilot qualifications.
 If in doubt, contact the CAA in the country in which you plan to fly.

-It should be noted that if a pilot chooses to exercise his or her EASA licence privileges, he or she must of course comply with the relevant EASA licencing and medical requirements.
+Glider pilots – including those who have converted to hold an EASA licence – can choose to operate as they always have done, including using BGA medical requirements.
+Please note that if a pilot chooses to exercise his or her EASA licence privileges, he or she must of course comply with the relevant EASA licencing and medical requirements.